Patrick Wymark at the Old Vic Theatre School 1951 - 1953 - Othello

-The Old Vic Theatre had opened in 1818 as the Royal Coburg.
-Renamed the Royal Victoria in 1833, its tradition as The London home of Shakespeare began in 1898 when Lilian Baylis became manager.
-In May 1941, the theatre was damaged during the Blitz and the company began touring the temporary base of the Victoria theatre, Burnley.
-In 1944, the company returned to London, operating out of the New Theatre, until the bomb damage was repaired.
-On 14 November 1950, the theatre reopened, and Dame Edith Evans spoke a prologue by Christopher Hassall* - the first words heard by an audience for over 10 years; "London be glad, your Shakespeare's home again.
+Opened in 1818 as the Royal Coburg and renamed the Royal Victoria in 1833, the Old Vic's tradition as The London home of Shakespeare began in 1898 when Lilian Baylis became manager.
+With the theatre damaged by wartime bombs in May 1941, the the company began touring out of the temporary base of the Victoria theatre, Burnley.
+In 1944, the company returned to London, operating out of the New Theatre, while the bomb damage was repaired.
+On 14 November 1950, the theatre reopened with a performance of Twelfth Night.
+As Hugh Hunt relates*, "the inhabitants of the Lower Marsh and the Cut had gathered to witness the unfamiliar invasion of mink stoles, evening dress and expensive cars."
+Dame Edith Evans had been secretly flown in from New York to speak a prologue specially written by Christopher Hassall** - the first words heard by an audience for over 10 years; "London be glad, your Shakespeare's home again.

 The Old Vic Theatre School was founded in 1945 by Michel St Denis, Glen Byram and George Devine.
 It was originally based in the remains of the bomb-damaged theatre, before moving in 1949 to the former Dulwich High School in Thurlow Park Road (now Oakfield Preparatory School).By the time Patrick Wymark was accepted, there were 120 students aged between 18 and 22.
 Students received a maintenance grant of 20 Guineas ( about £700 in 2020's currency) a term and a free education grant.